vijays91/Magento-New-Checkout-Step/README.md

 # Magento-New-Checkout-Step
-This extension is used to create the new checkout step creation between shipping method and Payment method.
+This extension is used to guide the new checkout step creation between shipping method and Payment method.